Texas and Deep South brace for dangerous outbreak of storms Monday and Tuesday

 “Several tornadoes, very large hail, and damaging winds are possible, focused on central to eastern Texas and adjacent states,” the National Weather Service Storm Prediction Center writes.

-On Tuesday, an even greater risk of severe thunderstorms will exist in the Deep South, with a rare level 4 out of 5 risk of severe weather already issued by the Storm Prediction Center.
+On Tuesday, an even greater risk of severe thunderstorms will exist in the Deep South, with a rare Level 4 out of 5 risk of severe weather already issued by the Storm Prediction Center.
 It warns that “tornadoes — including potential for significant events — remain a likelihood.”

 By Wednesday, storms will enter the forecast for parts of the Southeast and southern Mid-Atlantic.
 While the severe weather risk should wane some, a few tornadoes will still be possible.